Table of Contents

 What is non-Hodgkin lymphoma?

 Non-Hodgkin lymphoma is a form of cancer.
-It develops in your body’s lymph tissue.
-This tissue is in your lymph nodes, spleen, and other organs that make up your immune system.
+If you have non-Hodgkin lymphoma, your white blood cells become abnormal.
+The cancer starts in your body’s lymph system.
+This includes your lymph nodes, spleen, and other organs.
+These are the things that make up your immune system.
 Lymph nodes help your body fight infection.
 They eliminate fluid, waste, and bad cells from your body.
-Sometimes, non-Hodgkin lymphoma develops in the body’s bone marrow and blood.
-There are two subtypes of non-Hodgkin lymphoma: B-cell and T-cell.
-Your treatment and prognosis depend on the subtype.
+Non-Hodgkin lymphoma also can develop in your bone marrow and blood.
+There are two types of non-Hodgkin lymphoma: B-cell and T-cell.
+Treatment and prognosis depend on the type.

 Symptoms of non-Hodgkin lymphoma